kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 1" src = "img/opskins_enable_2fa_step_1.png">

 A modal will prompt asking you to enter a code that was sent to your email.
-Get the code and enter the code:
+Get the code and enter it:

 <img alt = "OPSkins - Enable 2FA Step 2" src = "img/opskins_enable_2fa_step_2.png">